bpshparis/sandbox/Installing-Redhat-Openshift-on-Bare-Metal.md

 ### Create manifest and ignition files

 > :warning: You have to be on line to execute this steps.

+> :warning: If you plan to add more compute machines to your cluster after you finish installation, do not delete Ignition config files.

 > :information_source: Run this on Installer